 Upper Waikani Falls aka “Three Bears”

-These 3 waterfalls can be seen directly from the road.
+These three waterfalls can be seen directly from the road.
 If you do want to jump in and take pictures up close, it will only be a 2-mile hike to get there.
 Since it’s easily accessible, this is a must-see stop on the Road to Hana.

 Wai’ānapanapa State Park (Honokalani Beach)

 This has to be the absolute BEST stop on the Road to Hana!
-Not only will you see Maui’s unique black sand beach, but also have the opportunity to hike around and up the cliffs to viewpoints and explore a volcanic cave.
+Not only will you see Maui’s unique black sand beach, but you also have the opportunity to hike around and up the cliffs to viewpoints and explore a volcanic cave.
 To get the best pictures without many people around, make sure you arrive early!
-Wai’ānapanapa is extremely popular and fills up very quickly – thus you’ll also need a reservation beforehand to even enter the park.
+Wai’ānapanapa is extremely popular and fills up very quickly – thus you’ll need a reservation beforehand to enter the park.
 Without a doubt, this is one of the best stops on the Road to Hana for unique pictures!

 Learn more about it here.